DanielKrawisz/Entropy/entropy.md

 The concept of the *number of states* needs some clarification.
 Typically, a physical system will take up a certain volume $V$.
 This is analagous to thinking of messages in terms of what can be transmitted in a fixed amount of time.
 There is also a certain energy $E$ in that volume.
 This is analagous to a channel of communication having a certain maximum frequencey.
 Under these conditions, the number of states in a quantum mechanical system is finite, so in that case the concepts of entropy and information can be carried over from information theory directly.

 For classical mechanics, the same logic doesn't really work because in a classical system with a finite volume, the number of states is still infinite.
 In this case, physicists have to define a unit of entropy as a volume of space space so that it gives roughly the same answer as quantum mechanics for weakly interacting systems with large numbers of particles.
 This is ok because in classical physics only proportions of energy differences matter, so the definition of some unit of entropy always ends up canceling out.

+## Entropy and Time's Arrow

+Entropy is the fundamental concept in physics that is associated with a direction of time that distinguishes past from future.

 ## Measurability of Entropy